-The Fund has committed to inject additional funds up to HK\$20 billion (2022: HK\$20 billion) to The Hong Kong Mortgage Corporation Limited as equity for the purpose of financing The Hong Kong Mortgage Corporation Limited's additional capital injection to HKMC Annuity Limited for maintaining its margin of solvency above a certain level.
-During the year, capital injection of HK\$2.5 billion (2022: HK\$2.5 billion) to The Hong Kong Mortgage Corporation Limited was made under this arrangement and the outstanding commitment as at 31 December 2023 was HK\$12.5 billion (2022: HK\$15.0 billion).
+The Fund has committed to inject additional funds up to HK\$20 billion (2023: HK\$20 billion) to The Hong Kong Mortgage Corporation Limited as equity for the purpose of financing The Hong Kong Mortgage Corporation Limited's additional capital injection to HKMC Annuity Limited for maintaining its margin of solvency above a certain level.
+During the year, there was no capital injection (2023: HK\$2.5 billion) to The Hong Kong Mortgage Corporation Limited under this arrangement and the outstanding commitment as at 31 December 2024 was HK\$12.5 billion (2023: HK\$12.5 billion).

-The Fund has provided The Hong Kong Mortgage Corporation Limited with a revolving credit facility of HK\$80 billion (2022: HK\$80 billion) at prevailing market interest rates.
-As at 31 December 2023, there was no outstanding balance due from The Hong Kong Mortgage Corporation Limited under this facility (2022: Nil).
+The Fund has provided The Hong Kong Mortgage Corporation Limited with a revolving credit facility of HK\$80 billion (2023: HK\$80 billion) at prevailing market interest rates.
+As at 31 December 2024, there was no outstanding balance due from The Hong Kong Mortgage Corporation Limited under this facility (2023: Nil).